Park Films

 Ranger Program: Betty Reid Soskin "Of Lost Conversations"

-In this 55-minute video, Betty Reid Soskin speaks to an audience at the Rosie the Riveter Visitor Education Center in Richmond, California.
-Betty introduces the main park film "Home Front Heroes", which is played in its entirety.
-Please enjoy Betty's reflections on her life and experiences, including her time on the WWII Home Front.
+In this 55-minute video, Betty Reid Soskin addresses an audience at the Rosie the Riveter Visitor Education Center in Richmond, California.
+Betty introduces the main park film, "Home Front Heroes", which is played in its entirety.
+Enjoy Betty's reflections on her life and experiences, including her time on the WWII Home Front, offering a unique and personal perspective on this significant period in history.

 Open Transcript